kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Even though I do my best to hide it, the constant persecution causes me a lot of stress and anxiety.
 - When I have time to think about what's going on, I have a dull and uncomfortable pain in my arms and shoulders.
+- It feels like I can't move them; I have to push through a force, as if something is holding them down.

 ## Threatening men outside